Showing top 0 results 0 results found

 This customer service problem happens very often, it's a reason for endless frustration for customers, and can be solved very easily.

 Some customer service reps who make promises don’t keep it because they don’t care about their job.
 They could promise everything just to get rid of the customer.
-What can I say, every piece of my advice wouldn't change it, so let me just leave here my post "How Not to Hate Your Job."

 But there is also another group of customer service agents.
 I'm talking about those hard working reps who are literally buried in work.